-Figure 14 shows the range of proportions of cluster emissions that the plans set out to mitigate through each intervention type.
+Figure 14: Relative proportions of cluster plan emissions being addressed by the four main intervention types shows the range of proportions of cluster emissions that the plans set out to mitigate through each intervention type.
 There is a high level of reliance on CCUS, with some IDC clusters expecting it to mitigate over half of their emissions.
 While this concentration clearly indicates where focused effort is needed, it also poses a risk from a decarbonisation standpoint with respect to the technology portfolio, as there is a greater reliance on a single intervention type.
-However, the government has prioritised CCUS and low-carbon hydrogen production as core technologies for decarbonisation, followed by REEE and electrification.
+However, the government has prioritised CCUS and low-carbon hydrogen production as core technologies for decarbonisation333, followed by REEE and electrification.
 The figure below indicates that the cluster plans are in alignment with UK policies.